 Directed at improving stool consistency and reducing stool frequency

-If above therapy fails, further investigation should be done with anorectal manometry with imaging (EUS/MRI).
+If the above therapy fails, further investigation should be done with anorectal manometry with imaging (EUS/MRI).

 Indicated for patients with impaired external sphincter tone and loss of sensation to rectal distention if detected during manometry.
-Biofeedback therapy is based on the concept of cognitive retraining of pelvic floor and abdominal musculature to overcome above defects.
-Studies report a wide range of success rate ranging from 38 % to 100%.
-This wide variation is due to small-scale studies with methodological limitation with a different definition of outcomes.
+Biofeedback therapy is based on the concept of cognitive retraining of the pelvic floor and abdominal musculature to overcome the above defects.
+Studies report a wide range of success rates ranging from 38 % to 100%.
+This wide variation is due to small-scale studies with methodological limitations with a different definition of outcomes.

-In patients with refractory symptoms that do not respond to above measures.
+In patients with refractory symptoms that do not respond to the above measures.

 Surgical approaches can be divided into four categories: